Skulltrail192/One-Core-API-Tools/Deployment/Sources/Readme.txt

-This folder will be used to place Windows CD
+This folder contains a folder what will be used to place Windows DVD sources, called "DVD"